Updated 2026medium-breed guide

 Medium dogs need a 36-inch bed minimum.
 Look for beds with removable, washable covers and enough padding to support their weight without bottoming out.

-The Siberian Husky at 35-60 lbs sits in the versatile medium range, which gives you the widest selection of dog beds to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Siberian Husky has different needs than a leaner one, even at the same weight.
+The Siberian Husky at 35-60 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Siberian Husky has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Beds to Your Siberian Husky's Very High-Energy Lifestyle